According to the American Association of University Professors, contingent faculty now make up about 70% of the academic labor force (AAUP).

 Professional development and get-together meetings are great, but they’re only moments in time.
 A mentoring program can provide a continual support network on a one-to-one basis - someone to talk to about ideas and problems, and yes, someone who will listen when you need to vent.

-For example: Everett Community College created a mentoring program in which more experienced adjunct faculty mentored newer faculty; they report that the program has not only increased engagement within their adjunct faculty, it also increased student success, because effective teaching results in benefits to students.
+For example: Everett Community College created a mentoring program in which more experienced adjunct faculty-mentored newer faculty; they report that the program has not only increased engagement within their adjunct faculty, it also increased student success, because effective teach results in benefits to students.